jyang123-bit/Website/_posts/2020-06-23-Notes-cross-reference-historical-events.md

   A collective of social economic events & remarkable people in South East Asia and around the world listed in chronological order.
 </p>

+> The way societies evolve is by going from Dictatorship---Oligarchy--Democracy--Chaos
+<cite>Plato</cite>---The Republic, 375 BC
 ---

 To get a better picture of a period of time in history, these are the videos i would recommend: